learn-co-curriculum/pc-ios-mvc/README.md

   * The C stands for Controller and the application controller file in our project will hold all the code that is in charge of making the back end - the Swift logic - talk to the front end - the objects that live in our Main Storyboard.
 + This MVC - model view controller - framework is the way that most modern web applications are organized.
   * Keeping the functionality of our application in these separate directories helps us stay organized as our apps become more and more complex.

-  * We need to create an ViewController class that inherits from Sinatra base.
-This gives us useful methods to help us navigate our application.
   * We make all instances of our classes from our models in this file to be able to display them in the view.

 + **Models**